sanjayjonckheere/docker-2-fast-api/README.md

         1. Set the port bindings + add
         2. --publish 8000 which is exposed by the fast api
         3. Go to modify options add a host port
-        4. Add the host port 8000, This will map the 8000 port on the container to the 8000 port on my local machine
+        4. Add the host port 8000, This will map the 8000 port on the container to the 8000 port on your local machine.
+ ---